aimo-mala/aimo-mala.github.io/_posts/2024-01-01-Feel breezy with a decentralised on-chain transaction.markdown

 ## Recap

 These UI principles plays a vital role in the UIUX of the effective web3.0 app.
 This improves readability, pays attention to the highlighted information, and effectively delivers messages.
-With this practice can turn the complex data into clear and actionable information, more importantly, a clear UI can help the users learn quickly and feeling lost in the crypto space.
+With this practice can turn the complex data into clear and actionable information, more importantly, a clear UI can help the users learn quickly and feeling not lost in the crypto space.